 Do not attach any of the requested appendices described below as files for fields 9, 10, 11, and 12 in Grants.gov.
 Follow the below instructions to include the information as appendices in the single project narrative file.

 Biographical sketches and current and pending support may no longer be provided as attachments to a project narrative.
-These documents must be attached to the Research and Related Senior/Key Person Profile (Expanded) form in an application.
+These documents must be attached

 APPENDIX 1: BIBLIOGRAPHY & REFERENCES CITED